Getting your Apple based music onto your Android device need not be a chore

 If you've been a long time user of an iPod, iPhone or iPad there's a good chance that the majority of your digital music collection is tied up inside iTunes.
 If you're moving on to pastures new with an Android device in your hand you're going to want to be able to listen to your music.
 While there is no iTunes for Android, there are actually a few different ways for you to get your groove on.

-We've singled out three methods in particular to look at, and we'll take you through them after the break.
+We've singled out a handful of methods in particular to look at, and we'll take you through them step by step.

 Manually transferring the files